feildmaster/FrozenBattle/README.md

  - Adds Auto-sell option.
  - Adds chance for items to be enchanted.
  - Adds a log window showing recently looted items and auto sell values.
+ - Adds option to sort the inventory by type and rarity
+ - Adds several different types of number formatting
  - Improves the Item sell price to reflect the properties better.

 What's new
 -----------

+ - 2014-05-07: Health fix, Number formatting and inventory sorting
  - 2014-05-06: Initial version

 Upcoming features